Arriving in Plymouth, England

 Finally, I had wasted enough time to get to the main event – the Plymouth Gin Distillery Master Distiller’s Tour.
 If you know me, you know that I LOVE gin.
 If I am ever presented with a cocktail menu, my eyes immediately scan to see what gin offering is available.
 It’s just such a complex spirit.
 I was researching the oldest gin distillery still in operation, and learned that it’s Plymouth.
 I figured it was worth a visit.

-After learning about the history of the building and the gin itself, we learned that all Plymouth Gin is made right behind the glass.
-Every drop has been made here since 1793.
+After learning about the history of the building and the gin, they told us that all Plymouth Gin has been made right behind the glass since 1793.
 Because they utilize a heating method for distilling, they are able to make gin quickly.
-The gin doesn’t need to soak or sit).
+The gin doesn’t need to soak or sit.

 Part of our entry fee for the tour went towards a complimentary gin and tonic.
 I arrived early, so I enjoyed my cocktail before the tour began downstairs.
 Yummy!

 After our tour, we headed into the gin palace.
-The walls of the room are lined with 300+ bottles of gin from all over the world.
+The room is lined with shelves that hold 300+ bottles of gin from around the world.
 We learned how to sip and sample five popular types of gin, diluted with water.
-In the blind tasting, I was surprised to learn that I prefer Beefeater and Bombay Sapphire the most out of what we sampled.
+In the blind tasting, I learned that I prefer Beefeater and Bombay Sapphire the most out of what we sampled.
 It’s amazing how much easier it is to figure out what you like without knowing what you’re tasting.

 You can see the ingredients along the top and a close-up photo of the juniper berries and the orange peel in the right-hand grid.
 My full dry blend is in the scoop to the left and the final 80% gin is in the bottle next to my custom label.

-After the process was over, the gin was cut with distilled water to bring it up to 40% ABV.
+We heated up the ingredients and after the distillation process ended, the gin was cut with distilled water to bring it up to 40% ABV.
 The air bubbles quickly disappeared as the chemical reaction between the water, alcohol, and the oils from the herbs took place.
 The chemical reaction process heated up the bottle.
 It was an awesome way to spend two and a half hours.
 I would highly recommend making gin in the world’s oldest gin distillery.
 Cheers!